juazugas/intro-to-quarkus-containers-ocp/README.md

-# intro-to-quarkus-containers-ocp
-Introduction to Quarkus Development with Containers / OpenShift
+# Introduction to Quarkus Development with Containers / OpenShift